 Keywords: Telepharmacy; Online drugs; Digital; Future trends.

-Introduction to Telepharmacy:
+Introduction to Telepharmacy:INTRODUCTION TO TELEPHARMACY:

 A subspecialty of telemedicine called telepharmacy deals with the remote delivery of pharmacological treatments.
 It connects pharmacists with patients through technology, allowing them to deliver medication management, counseling, and prescription services remotely.
 In underserved communities and rural locations where access to conventional pharmacies may be constrained, telepharmacy is becoming more and more popular as a practical and practical means of providing pharmaceutical services.

-Types of Telepharmacy services:
+TYPES OF TELEPHARMACY SERVICES:

 Patients can choose from several different sorts of telepharmacy services.